-INTRODUCTION
+1. INTRODUCTION

 The Nationwide House Energy Rating Scheme (NatHERS) provides building energy performance ratings and information to help improve Australian homes.
-By understanding how energy is used to heat and cool a home, NatHERS helps to make Australian homes more comfortable and helps you to save on energy bills through smarter design choices.
+Understanding how energy is used to heat and cool a home helps to make Australian homes more comfortable and helps people save on energy bills through smarter design choices.
 This handbook explains how NatHERS assessments work and is an essential tool for NatHERS assessors.